percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/podman/index.md

 # Install PMM Server with Podman on Docker image

 This section provides instructions for running PMM Server with Podman based on our [Docker image](https://hub.docker.com/r/percona/pmm-server).

 !!! seealso alert alert-info "See also"
     - [Docker](../docker/index.md)
     - Other [tags](https://hub.docker.com/r/percona/pmm-server/tags) are available.

+## About Podman

-Podman is an open-source project available on most Linux platforms and resides on [GitHub](https://github.com/containers/podman).
-Podman is a daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on your Linux System.
+Podman is an open-source, daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on Linux systems.
+It is widely supported across Linux distributions and hosted on [GitHub](https://github.com/containers/podman).

-Non-privileged users could run containers under the control of Podman.

-It could be just aliased (`alias docker=podman`) with docker and work with the same way.
-All instructions from [Docker](../docker/index.md) section also apply here.
+One of Podman’s advantages is that it allows non-privileged users to run containers, enhancing security by avoiding elevated permissions.

+Podman is compatible with Docker; by using an alias (`alias docker=podman`), you can run Docker commands seamlessly with Podman.
+All instructions in the Docker section apply to Podman as well.

-Percona recommends running PMM as a non-privileged user and running it as part of the SystemD service provided.
-SystemD service ensures that the service is running and maintains logs and other management features (start, stop, etc.).
+Percona recommends running PMM (Percona Monitoring and Management) with Podman as a non-privileged user and as part of the provided SystemD service.
+SystemD helps ensure that the service is actively running and offers logging and management functions, such as start, stop, and restart.

 ## Before you start